paco1127/AndroidGame/README.md

 # AndroidGame
-an matching android game that use android studio
+a matching android game that use android studio